 - When the student is genuinely interested, learning feels like fun.

 - When learning is fun, the mind is playful and fully engaged.

-- With full engagement and playfulness, creativity, problem solving, and research are more fruitful.
+- When the mind is playful and fully engaged, creativity, problem solving, and research are more fruitful.

 - Interest equals motivation.
 Self-directed learning is intensified, deeper, and more meaningful than imposed or forced learning.

 - Unexpected results, often surpassing expectations, happen when curiosity is alert and allowed to lead.